-The National Safe Kids Campaign is launching a major project to survey helmet use across the US.
+The National Safe Kids Campaign (now Safe Kids Worldwide) is launching a major project to survey helmet use across the US.
 Safe Kids currently is enrolling 34 of its state coalitions and actively recruiting to cover the rest.
 The study will be based on field observations, actually counting helmets on heads, and should be far more accurate than estimates based on telephone surveys.
 BHSI has been participating in the working group developing the survey instrument and methodology.
 Results should be available at the end of 2003.
 For more information, contact Beth-Ellen Cody, MPH

 Study shows helmet fit problems

 Posted on August 18, 2003